Personal Injury Claims & Medical Negligence Services

 Can I make my own PIAB Application?

-If you have already made an application to the Board yourself without using the services of a solicitor – we will be happy to arrange a consultation to look at the paperwork and advise as to whether or not we believe that the Board has made a fair assessment of your claim.
+If you have already made an application to the Board yourself without using the services of a solicitor, we will be happy to arrange a consultation to review the paperwork and advise on whether we believe the Board has made a fair assessment of your claim.

 What happens if I reject the PIAB Offer?

 If one or both parties reject the Assessment, PIAB will issue an Authorisation, allowing you (the claimant) to issue Court Proceedings.
-Even if court proceedings are issued, this does not necessarily mean that the claimant/plaintiff will end up in court.
-If we do end up issuing proceedings on your behalf, in the majority of cases the claim settles before going to trial.
+Even if Court Proceedings are issued, this does not necessarily mean that the claimant/plaintiff will end up in court.
+If we do issue proceedings on your behalf, in the majority of cases the claim settles before going to trial.

 What happens if I accept the PIAB offer?

 If one or both parties reject the Assessment, PIAB will issue an Authorisation, allowing you (the claimant) to issue Court Proceedings.
-Even if court proceedings are issued, this does not necessarily mean that the claimant/plaintiff will end up in court.
-If we do end up issuing proceedings on your behalf, in the majority of cases the claim settles before going to trial.
+Even if Court Proceedings are issued, this does not necessarily mean that the claimant/plaintiff will end up in court.
+If we do issue proceedings on your behalf, in the majority of cases the claim settles before going to trial.

 What happens if my case does go to Court?

-If your case does go to court, there is no reason for concern about appearing in court as your your solicitor will lead you through your evidence.
+If your case goes to court, there is no reason to be concerned about appearing in court, as your solicitor will guide you through your evidence.
 You simply answer all questions to the best of your ability.
-And your legal team will be there to support you throughout the whole case.
-You are firstly examined by your own Barrister, following which, the Defendant’s Barrister will cross-examine and attempt to illicit details from you.
+Your legal team will be there to support you throughout the whole case.
+You are first examined by your own Barrister, after which the Defendant’s Barrister will cross-examine and attempt to elicit details from you.
 These questions may be favourable to the Defendant’s case.
 The Judge may also have questions.

 1. When arriving for your case, it is important that you dress in a manner which shows proper respect to the Court.

-After completion of your evidence, the evidence of any other witnesses is heard.
-This may include a Medical Practitioner.
-Their evidence is usually admitted as a Medical Report handed into the Judge.
-Other witnesses may include an engineer and any person who witnessed the event.
+After your evidence is completed, the evidence of any other witnesses is heard.
+This may include a medical practitioner.
+Their evidence is usually admitted as a medical report handed to the judge.
+Other witnesses may include an engineer.

 Pre-Trial Consultation

-A few days prior to / or on the day of your trial, a consultation takes place with Counsel from both sides.
-During this meeting, if an offer is made from the other side, our legal team will provide detailed legal advice in relation to the offer, but ultimately the decision is yours whether you accept or not.
-If no offer is made, then this would clearly indicate that the other side is reasonably confident of successfully defending the case.
+A few days before or on the day of your trial, a consultation takes place with Counsel from both sides.
+During this meeting, if an offer is made by the other side, our legal team will provide detailed legal advice on the offer, but the decision whether to accept or not is yours.
+If no offer is made, this clearly indicates that the other side is reasonably confident of successfully defending the case.
 In such an event, your options will be clearly explained to you by us.

 How does the Judge reach their decision on liability?